algorand/go-algorand/scripts/release/mule/README.md

 For instance, it is common that a custom build is performed on a feature branch other than `rel/stable` or `rel/beta`.
 Also, the version will need to be specified.
 In these instances, it is important to be able to pass values to the build process to customize a build.

+The most common way to do this is to modify the environment that the subprocess inherits by specifying the values on the command *before* the command.
+This won't need to be done for the package stage, but often needs to be done with subsequent stages.

 For example, the packaging build process would be starting as usual:

 ```